MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 1. Locate the page that you want to inspect.
 1. From that page, run the **Page Inspector** with <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F1</kbd>.
 1. Choose the **Explore page in Visual Studio Code** link.
-1. Next, to open a Visual Studio Code instance, you must accept to open **Allow an extension to open this URI?**.
+1. Next, to open a Visual Studio Code instance, you must choose the **Open** button in the **Allow an extension to open this URI?** dialog.
 If you already have Visual Studio Code running that instance will open.
 1. Then, you must specify, if you want to create a new project, or use an existing project.
 You will only be asked the first time, and from then on, the Visual Studio Code window that was last active will be used.
 1. Next, you must decide if you want to download symbols.
     > [!NOTE]